craigwh10/composer/README.md

 - [ ] Version bumping aligning with swagger
 - [ ] Db/Caching setup
   - [ ] Needing to store user sessions possibly with a defined timeout
+- [ ] Github actions pipeline with linting, and stages of test.

 ---